wjagGit/Pokedex-Application/README.md

 Pokedex application in C.

-Demonstrating an understanding of memory addresses, pointers, and linked lists.
+Demonstrating an understanding of memory addresses, pointers, structs, and linked lists.